-495 1.
-Performing the same study on the performance of the Frandsen model in deeper locations within the wind farm, as they usually include more intense/complicated wake conditions.

-2. Comparing use of ambient wind data (using Frandsen) with location-specific measurements of the turbulence considering all the load channels (lifetime extension assessment as a whole) and performing offshore simulations.

-500 3.
-Considering other sources of uncertainty in the reliability assessment framework, including the uncertainty due to the range counting methods, uncertainty in simulations, etc.
+1. performing the same study on the performance of the Frandsen model in deeper locations within the wind farm, as they usually include more intense/complicated wake conditions; 2. comparing the use of ambient wind data (using Frandsen) with location-specific measurements of the turbulence considering all the load channels (lifetime extension assessment as a whole) and performing offshore simulations; 3. considering other sources of uncertainty in the reliability assessment framework, e.g., including uncertainty due to range-counting methods or uncertainty in simulations;

-4. Investigating the reasons behind the multimodality of the 10-minute DEL distribution.

-5. Performing the same study using independent fittings and extrapolations of DEL in each wind bin for higher certainty and accuracy in the assessment.

-505 6.
-Although Robertson et. al. (2019) conducted a sensitivity study on how aeroelastic model parameters affect fatigue loads, results for lifetime extension assessments may differ due to their comparative nature.
-For instance, parameter sensitivity under varying environmental conditions could influence outcomes.
-This matter is valuable for investigation in future work.

-7. Joining the study with inspection and health-monitoring data coupled with risks and cost analysis to obtain a complete set of tools for decision-making regarding lifetime extension.
+4. investigating the reasons behind the multimodality of the 10 min DEL distribution; 5. performing the same study using independent fittings and extrapolations of DEL in each wind bin for higher certainty and accuracy in the assessment; 6. considering the uncertainty of fitting in defining site-specific lifetime DEL and its variability; 7. investigating the sensitivity of the outcome to model parameters under varying environmental conditions (although Robertson et al., 2019, conducted a sensitivity study on how aeroelastic model parameters affect fatigue loads, results for lifetime extension assessments may differ due to their comparative nature); 8. joining the study with inspection and health-monitoring data coupled with risks and cost analysis to obtain a complete set of tools for decision-making regarding lifetime extension.

-510 4 Conclusions
+4 Conclusions

 The objective of this study is to demonstrate the significant benefits of collecting and utilizing load/displacement measurements, which can outweigh the challenges of such assessments by extending the project lifetime of wind turbines.
 The research mainly compares two different data availability scenarios - one with structural response measurements and one without.
 In addition, it addresses two common challenges in fatigue reliability assessments.
-First, it evaluates the performance of the Frandsen 515 model for estimating waked turbulence and corresponding fatigue loads at Lillgrund, a compact wind farm with mixed-wake conditions.
+First, it evaluates the performance of the Frandsen model in estimating waked turbulence and corresponding fatigue loads at Lillgrund, a compact wind farm with mixed wake conditions.
 Second, it presents a methodology for extrapolating fatigue loads, showcasing an example application using strain gauge measurements in Lillgrund.

-The results indicate that the Frandsen model can yield conservative fatigue load estimations at the investigated location despite the compact layout of Lillgrund.
+The results indicate that the Frandsen model provides conservative estimates of fatigue loads at the investigated location, despite the compact layout of Lillgrund.
+This conservatism persists even though the generic model used tends to underestimate fatigue loads relative to the site-specific conditions in the freestream directions.

-520 Additionally, the relative importance of load estimates in assessments based on the Frandsen model is greater than in those based on site load measurements.
-Due to the way fatigue reliability decreases very slowly over the late years of project lifetime, the reduction in uncertainty created by load measurements at the site can provide the knowledge basis for many additional years of turbine operation within the acceptable reliability target.
+Additionally, the relative importance of load estimates in assessments based on the Frandsen model is greater than in those based on site load measurements.
+Due to the way fatigue reliability decreases very slowly over the later years of project lifetime, the reduction in uncertainty created by load measurements at the site can provide the knowledge basis for many additional years of turbine operation within an acceptable reliability target.

-525 The extrapolation approach presented in the current research facilitates the use of data when strain gauge measurements are unavailable for part or all of the turbine's lifespan.
-The assessment of the Frandsen model in this case study, representing a wind farm with short spacing, contributes valuable insights to ongoing research on the performance of this model in intense and mixed-wake conditions.
+The extrapolation approach presented in the current research facilitates the use of data when strain gauge measurements are unavailable for part or all of the turbine's lifespan.

+The assessment of the Frandsen model in this case study, representing a wind farm with short spacing, contributes valuable insights into ongoing research on the performance of this model in intense and mixed wake conditions.
 Moreover, the findings on the robustness of reliability based on the load estimation approach are crucial for incorporating uncertainty into lifetime extension assessments.

-530 Above all, the comparison between scenarios with and without load measurement and accurate measurements show the importance of having accurate environmental and load coupled with accurate models updating in real time with load measurements (digital twins).
+Above all, the comparison between scenarios with and without load measurement and accurate environmental data shows the importance of having such information coupled with accurate models updating in real time (digital twins).